 Whilst I know these comments came out of deep love and concern for Spencer, it made me really question my worth as a mother and the choices we had made.
 Honestly, these comments were the same thoughts I was deliberating myself.

-Eric and I looked at several different centres, explored the option of a nanny, an au pair, spoke to a range of different people for advice and visited over ten family day cares.
+Hubby and I looked at several different centres, explored the option of a nanny, an au pair, spoke to a range of different people for advice and visited over ten family day cares.
 This was not an easy decision but one which we had discussed over several dinners.
 The decision to go back to work was made a little easier knowing that I was able to return part time.

 Mum guilt is so common amongst mothers, especially first time mothers.
 I realised mum guilt started for me from the very beginning actually and that was with breastfeeding.
 When Spencer was born, I did not know he was tongue tied and this caused me enormous breastfeeding problems.
 Spencer was not latching properly, I was in severe pain from feeding him and was getting blocked ducts from insufficient drainage.
 Additional to this, Spencer was jaundice so kept falling asleep at the breast.
 Add in lack of sleep, having to pump, topping up with formula and a barrage of messages from friends wanting to visit – it was becoming overwhelming and a recipe for disaster.
 With these issues, Spencer was losing weight rapidly and I was feeling quite defeated.